Credit for Prior Learning

 Credit for prior learning can only be awarded to students who have been admitted to Bluegrass Community and Technical College.

-We also recommend that students interested in credit for prior learning meet with their academic advisors to ensure the credit they are interested in will meet requirements for their academic programs.
-Changing majors may result in the reassessment of the credit and how it can be used toward the new program's educational requirements.
+We also recommend that students interested in CPL meet with their academic advisor to ensure the credit they are interested in will meet requirements for their academic programs.
+Changing your program of study may result in the reassessment of the credit and how it can be used toward the new program's educational requirements.

 How Much Prior Learning Credit Can I Use?